Sector of activity

 The shooting equipment is spread out on towers, pylons or high points and covers the wooded surfaces visible from this point to the horizon and over 360°.

-The analysis of the resulting images is carried out by comparing two images, taken at the same orientation, to highlight any smoke.
-This is made possible by several exclusive algorithms, developed by PARATRONIC, which allow the comparison of a very large number of factors not visible to the naked eye.
+AI analysis of the images thus obtained is carried out by comparing two images, taken from the same orientation, to highlight any appearance of smoke.
+This is made possible by a number of exclusive algorithms developed by PARATRONIC, which enable us to compare a very large number of factors not visible to the naked eye.

 This analysis is carried out in 3 phases: